 Extemp- I prioritize content over fluency.
 I give the 1 to whoever answers the question adequately and addresses every actor mentioned.
 The substructure needs to be easy to follow and your impacts need to be realistic and topical.
 For fluency, fluency errors should not impede my ability to understand you and humor can go a long way.
 As for sources, please do not make them up and try to diversify your sources (use think tanks and academic journals).
 As for time, I don't care a whole lot but make sure it's evenly spaced out for every point.
 Overall, your content should make sense and should have sources, and having humor incorporated and a conversational tone will go a long way with ranks.

 PF- Treat me as a flay (maybe a little more flow) judge.
 I will flow the round and have some exposure to PF.
 I'm not too fond of spreading but if you speak fast, I would like a speech doc.
 My flow shouldn't be all over the place and easy to follow.
-I think weighing is extremely important as the continuation of arguments in the summary and final focus.
-I do not appreciate new evidence or arguments in the final focus as a last-ditch effort.
+I think weighing is extremely important as well as the continuation of arguments in the summary and final focus.
 I also would prefer to be added to the email chain and will call for evidence so make sure there is no paraphrasing or twisting of information.
 During cross-ex, please be patient and polite.
 Speaks will be assigned based on clarity and overall demeanor within a round.
 I'm not too familiar with progressive arguments but I will evaluate them.
 Overall, I like a clean flow, slow speaking, weighing, roadmaps, warrants, and proper evidence protocols.

 Cong- The PO should know proper procedures and keep track of precedence and recency well.
 The PO should also ensure voting happens fairly and keep track of everything efficiently.
 I will keep my precedence and recency sharts and will double-check.
 As for the competitors, congress is a matter of participation so make sure you pay attention.
 Try to pay attention the whole round and ask questions.
 I'm not too fond of pre-prepared speeches.
 Speeches that follow the debate and clash go a long way.
-I also hate rehash and will dock points for it- please bring in new evidence and new points.
+Rehash is also a no go and I will dock points for it- please bring in new evidence and new points.
 If you are speaking later in the round, please bring in new evidence and use Clash rather than rephrasing previous speeches.
 The questioning period should be respectful to all competitors.
 As a personal preference, I prefer precedence and recency to be tracked online.
 It gets very messy when it is on paper.
 Overall, I like clashes in speeches, effective questioning, proper use of sources, and clear speaking.
-Extra points for taylor swift agds (pls do not do the bullet hole one I'm tired of it)

 And most importantly, have fun with it!
-Debate after all is an activity first, competition second.
 Please let me know if I can do anything to make the round a safe place or a better experience for you.
 Also, feel free to ask questions/clarification on my paradigm or for any feedback after the round.